zyazyaG/110920-pt-project-template/README.md

 This analysis provides Microsoft with insight to movie industry on factors to consider increasing the chance of producing movies that will hit the top in cinematography.
 The following are the recommendations:

-* It would be the most profitable for Microsoft to make movies in "Adventure, Animation, Comedy", "Action, Adventure, Sci-Fi", "Action, Adventure, Fantasy" and "Action, Adventure, Comedy", because they have highest return on investment and not the most produced genres.
+* It would be the most profitable for Microsoft to make movies in **"Adventure, Animation, Comedy", "Horror, Mystery, Thriller", "Action, Adventure, Fantasy" and "Action, Comedy, Crime"**, because they have highest return on investment and not the most produced genres.
 Thus, increasing the chances to get interest of audience.

 * When producing movies, do not give extra attention to runtime, because the ratings are not correlated with length of movie.

-* The most profitable months for movie release are May, June, July and November.
+* The most profitable months for movie release are **January, February, July and November**.
 Microsoft would hit highest ROI during these months.
-Also, it is recommended to avoid releasing in April, September, October and December, since profits are low during these times and December has the highest amount of releases.
+Also, it is recommended to avoid releasing in **June and September**, since profits are low during these times.

 * When choosing the content rating, it would be suggested to choose the most popular one, such that "R".
 Because it would have high chances to get interest of audience.
 Or choose the least produced one as a niche, which might be less competitive.